Parents: How to help your student with their scholarship search

 Do tell them to look for smaller scholarships.
-Less than 20,000 students a year receive a full ride to college.
-Even though your student may not land a single scholarship that pays for college in full, still encourage them to consider applying for smaller awards.
-A $500 scholarship may not seem like much, until it’s time to buy textbooks.
+Fewer than 20,000 students a year receive a full ride to college.
+Since your student may not land a single scholarship that pays for college in full, encourage them to consider applying for smaller awards.
+A $500 scholarship may not seem like much — until it’s time to buy textbooks.
 “Sometimes students are looking for a $25,000 scholarship, but they can receive six $5,000 scholarships and end up with more aid,” notes Zaiser.
 Another plus is that there’s usually less competition for smaller awards.

-Don’t complete their applications or essays for them.
+Don’t ever complete their applications or essays for them.
 Your student needs to write their own essays and fill out their own applications.
 If they’re struggling with the essay and turn to you for help, “tell them to write it, walk away from it, then revisit it with fresh eyes,” Zaiser says.
-Keep them up-to-date on deadlines, and offer to review their applications for errors — but only after it’s completed.

 Do offer encouragement.
-Planning for college costs can be stressful for families.
 Zaiser offers parents this reminder: “For most students, college is the most major decision they’ve made at this point in their lives,” he says.
 “One of the best things you can do is recognize the enormity of the stress and be supportive.”

 While the work of applying for scholarships will fall on your student, Sorensen says if they’re diligent, the hard work will pay off.
 “Apply for as many scholarships as possible,” he says.
 “It’s a numbers game.
 The more you apply for, the better chance you have to win.
 It’s not something you do once or twice.
 It’s a continual process that you do week after week.”
 As their parent, provide encouragement as they work through their applications.
 After all, it’s their time to shine!